Why Some Communications Work and Others Don’t

 Implications of communications

 A final lesson centers on communication methods.
 Prosci's research has shown that face-to-face communications are the most powerful and effective.
-Even in this age of social media and always-on digital devices, we must remember that only a fraction of the message is communicated through the content itself.
+Even in this age of social media, texting and instant messaging, we must remember that only a fraction of the message is communicated through the content itself.
 Much of the communication gets conveyed through tone and body language.
 And we convey credibility and respect through our words and intent, which people both sense and hear.
-As difficult as face-to-face communications can be, they stand the test of time as being the leading channel for effectively communicating about change.
+As difficult as face-to-face communications can be—whether in person or virtually with cameras on—they stand the test of time for being the best way to communicate about change.

 Effective Change Management Communications

-Change management communication is only effective once employees have internalized the change messages and can begin the transition process.
+Change management communication is only effective once people have internalized the change messages and can begin the transition process.
 They need the opportunity to hear from their preferred senders, process the messages over time, and ultimately make a choice to move forward.
-After this occurs, employees are prepared to hear more from the project team or change team about the “what” and “when.”
+After this occurs, individuals and groups are prepared to hear more from the project team or change team about the “what” and “when.”
 Then they are ready for training, ready for the details, and ready to make a positive contribution to the success of the change.